Annaly Capital Management And Yield Spread

 Implications

 The impact on future earnings from a movement of only a few basis points won't be huge.
 It should be relatively small unless the mortgage REIT opts to increase leverage in assets and hedge against the duration risk.
 However, if the rates do expand back to where they were before, it would put some downward pressure on book value.
 How much pressure?
-For a change of 5 basis points on a 7 year security, we would be looking at about .35% of the notional value on the hedge.
+For a change of 5 basis points on a 7-year security, we would be looking at about .35% of the notional value on the hedge.
 How much does that pressure book value per share?
 It depends on the level of hedges the mortgage REIT is using, but they usually won't run very heavy on hedges at 7 years or longer.
 Anywhere in the range of .3% to 1% could be reasonable estimates depending on how the movements spread through the yield curve.

 Simple Interpretation

 If we really want to boil this down to a simple concept, we can do that.
-If the LIBOR rate is significantly below the Treasury rate, then all else equal it would make sense to be paying higher price to book value ratios.
+If the LIBOR rate is significantly below the Treasury rate, then all else equal, it would make sense to be paying higher price to book value ratios.
 Allow me to emphasize that the all else equal clause there is extremely important.
 This is one factor among several that can influence future returns to shareholders.

 Rating